Jana Na Dil Se Door SPOILER ALERT: Here’s How Ravish Aka Shashank Vyas’ Role Will End On The Show!

 Vividha

 On seeing the blood stained knife with her father, Vividha snatches the knife from him.
-She will be seen taking the responsibility of killing Ravish, by thus saving her father!
+She will be seen taking the responsibility of killing Ravish, thus saving her father!

 Shashank Vyas